Doris F. Fisher: Political views

-Personal life
+Personal life and death

-Fisher was married to Don Fisher in 1953.
+Doris and Don Fisher were married in 1953.
 Their three sons - Robert, William, and John - continue to manage the business.
 She and her husband were inducted into the California Hall of Fame in 2011, as the sixth class.

-Fisher loaned the art collection she and her husband spent their lives acquiring, which consists of 1,100 works by 185 artists, including Wayne Thiebaud, Andy Warhol, Ellsworth Kelly, and Richard Serra, to the San Francisco Museum of Modern Art, which, because of her support, is now the largest modern art museum in the United States.
+She loaned the art collection she and her husband spent their lives acquiring, which consists of 1,100 works by 185 artists, including Wayne Thiebaud, Andy Warhol, Ellsworth Kelly, and Richard Serra, to the San Francisco Museum of Modern Art.

+Fisher died in San Francisco on May 2, 2026, at the age of 94.